 On 26 April 2018, the GNSO Council received an update from the Council liaison to the Working Group, as a result of which this Final Report was prepared for consideration by the Working Group for submission to the GNSO Council in time for its meeting on 24 May 2018.

-The Working Group held a meeting on 10 May 2018 to determine if it would be able to reach consensus on the remaining topic of IGO jurisdictional immunity, based on the six options under consideration, and to confirm that there was consensus on the other recommendations listed above.
+Facilitated by its GNSO Council liaison, the Working Group held a meeting on 10 May 2018 to determine if it would be able to reach consensus on the remaining topic of IGO jurisdictional immunity, based on the six options under consideration, and to confirm that there was consensus on the other recommendations listed above.
+At that meeting, the Working Group agreed to conduct a formal consensus call on all its potential recommendations, in accordance with the GNSO’s customary practice and pursuant to the GNSO Working Group Guidelines.
+The final recommendations listed in Sections 1 and 2 of this report contains the final consensus recommendations of the Working Group, based on the results of its formal consensus call.

 Conclusions and Next Steps